Designing Libro.fm with an Accessibility-First Approach

 Nick Johnson, Co-founder and Creative Director

-So what tends to not be accessible?
+So what tends not to be accessible?
 Design that is really interactive or heavily dependent on tech.
-Fortunately, Libro.fm doesn’t have many features like this on our products, but the one place in particular we are looking to improve is our indie partner map—we are currently working on an alternate version that is much more accessible.
+Fortunately, Libro.fm doesn’t have many features like this on our products.
+We’re in the process of auditing our website and apps that do possess these features, and have built an accessible version for our independent bookstore map.

 Auditing our content “has been a long and slow process, mainly of trial and error,” says Nick.
 “Over time, our design and coding practices have evolved to a point where they are fairly accessible right out of the gate.
 When it comes to new features, the design team always has accessibility in mind when we start the project, and then our dev team makes sure to add the appropriate accessibility functionality while building features.
-We do not have a good auditing system in place as of yet, but I am currently attending Deque University and will be implementing the axe DevTools software soon.”
+To ensure our content is accessible, we partner with the National Network for Equitable Library Service (NNELS) and The WGBH National Center for Accessible Media (NCAM) for professional audits.”

 Our mission to make Libro.fm as accessible as possible to all is an evolving process, and it is one that we value deeply.
 If you ever discover something lacking on our website or apps, please do tell as at hello@libro.fm!